-\begin{proof}[Proof of Theorem \ref{thm1}.]
 We can now bring together all the components of the bootstrap argument.
-Initial data posed on the hypersurface $\{t_0=0\}$, localised in the unit ball $\{x\in\RR^2:|x|\leq 1\}$ and satisfying \eqref{eq:thm1data} can be developed as a solution of \eqref{eq:model-1} to the initial hyperboloid $\Hcal_{s_0=2}$ with the smallness conserved via the bound \eqref{eq:m1BApre}.
+Initial data posed on the hypersurface $\{t_0=0\}$, localised in the unit ball $\{x\in\RR^2:r\leq 1\}$ and satisfying \eqref{eq:thm1data} can be developed as a solution of \eqref{eq:model-1} to the initial hyperboloid $\Hcal_{s_0=2}$ with the smallness conserved via the bound \eqref{eq:m1BApre}.
 Next, by classical local existence results for quasilinear hyperbolic PDEs, the bounds \eqref{eq:BA-Easy} hold whenever the solution exists.
 Clearly $s^*>s_0$ and, moreover, if $s^*<+\infty$ then one of the inequalities in \eqref{eq:BA-Easy} must be an equality.
-However we see by Proposition \ref{prop:m1finalising}, that by choosing $C_1$ sufficiently large and $\eps_0$ sufficiently small, the bounds \eqref{eq:BA-Easy} are in fact refined.
-This then implies that we must have $s^*=+\infty$ and so the local solution extends to a global one. \end{proof}
+However we see by choosing $C_1$ sufficiently large and $\eps_0$ sufficiently small, the bounds \eqref{eq:BA-Easy} are in fact refined.
+This then implies that we must have $s^*=+\infty$. \end{proof}